Neerej-S/Surface-Defect-Detection-in-Steel-Sheets/README.md

 It enables accurate, real-time classification of six defect types through a web-based interface.

-The system improves manufacturing quality control and minimizes manual inspection errors
+The system improves manufacturing quality control and minimizes manual inspection errors.